skmorgane/biodiversity-course/questions/networks.md

 * How might the structure of a foodweb influence how it responds to a perturbation?
 * What is interaction strength?
 How does it influence how perturbations spread through networks?
 * Think about the types of data that would be required to study empirical networks.
 How would you collect it?
 Would it be easier for some taxa/ecosystems/interaction types than others?
 Why?
-* Ecological networks often on species.
-Do traits or phylogeny play a role in ecological networks?
+* Ecological networks studies tend to focus on species.
+Is there a role for traits or phylogeny to play a role in ecological networks?